 E-cigs: How Did We Get Here AGAIN?

-Guest blog by Mike Hess, RRT, RPFT
+This post was authored by Mike Hess, RRT, RPFT

 One of my all-time favorite TV shows is Battlestar Galactica.
 While I grew up with the campy, cheesy original with Lorne Greene shepherding the “rag-tag fugitive fleet” to a new home among the stars, I actually prefer the more recent 2005 reboot.
 This version took a much more grounded, realistic approach to storytelling and moral discussion.
 One of the recurring motifs of the show is the phrase, “This has all happened before, and it will happen again,” and ideas like resurrection, learning from history, and breaking cycles.